clement0910/cub3D/README.md

 In this project, we have to create a game with Raycasting technology, used in particular by the famous Doom game.

-This project has been coded in C with the minilibx from 42.
+This project has been coded in C with the minilibx from 42 with norminette v2.

 All the Menu, Button, ... were made by me using other softwares.